Charitable Deduction

 Impact on Educational Institutions

-The bill significantly reduced the number of taxpayers who itemize their tax returns (from roughly 30 percent of taxpayers to about 11 percent), effectively eliminating the charitable deduction for 89 percent of Americans.
-This decrease in eligible taxpayers will accelerate an already troubling philanthropic trend.
-Consequentially, the Tax Cuts and Jobs Act law will increase the cost of giving for donors to educational institutions, particularly donors who give current gifts to the institution's annual fund.
+The TCJA significantly reduced the number of taxpayers who itemize their tax returns (from roughly 30 percent of taxpayers to about 11 percent), effectively eliminating the charitable deduction for 89 percent of Americans.
+This decrease in eligible taxpayers accelerated the already troubling philanthropic trend of fewer Americans giving to charity.
+Consequentially, the Tax Cuts and Jobs Act law increased the cost of giving for donors to educational institutions, particularly donors who give to the institution's annual fund.

 Charitable donations help colleges, universities and independent schools achieve their teaching, research and public service missions.
 As federal and state governments continue to cut funding for higher education, raising private support from individuals has become even more crucial for colleges and universities.